online store

 Is My Standing Desk Harmful?

 A standing desk can be bad for you if you use it for too long.
 Much like sitting for hours on end, being on your feet can reduce circulation.
+Anyone who’s worked in retail knows the woes of being on your feet all day.
+Chances are, we’ve all had aching feet at some point.

 Yes, standing desks are great.
 There are lots of good points in their favour.
 But that doesn’t mean there aren’t a few low points too.